Dashlane Password Manager Review 2023

 8.0 / 10

-• Extensive security center with an automatic password changer
+• Extensive security center, automatic password changer

 • User-friendly and intuitive, even for beginners